skairali/security-advisor-sdk-python/README.md

 ### Error Handling

-The  ibm_security_advisor_findings_api_sdk Python SDK generates an exception for any unsuccessful method invocation.
+The  ibm_cloud_security_advisor Python SDK generates an exception for any unsuccessful method invocation.
 If the method receives an error response from an API call to the service, it will generate an `ApiException` with the following fields.